Are you in the last year of an IVA and have a house with equity? You may have to try to remortgage your house to pay some of the equity into your IVA.

-This will be a cost for your IVA.
-Often your IVA firm will commission one themselves, but if you are asked to get one, you should be reimbursed for the cost.
+The starting point for equity release is how much your house is worth.
+The cost of any house valuation should be paid for by your IVA.
+Often your IVA firm will commission one themselves, but if you are asked to get a valuation, you should be reimbursed for the cost.

-Your IVA firm may also ask you to get a redemption statement from your mortgage lender – this says what it would cost to repay your mortgage now, including any early redemption charges.
-When I say “mortgage amount” in this article it includes these extra charges.
+Your IVA firm may ask you to get a redemption statement from your mortgage lender.
+This says what it would cost to repay your mortgage now, including any early repayment charges.
+When I say mortgage amount in this article it includes these extra charges and also any secured loan that you have.

-The equity in your house is then the difference between the valuation and the mortgage.
+The equity in your house is then the difference between the house valuation and the mortgage amount.

 Example: solely owned house, value £200,000 with £140,000 mortgage

-Yes.
-You may think you have a joint IVA, but actually you have two interlocking IVAs.
-The result is that the calculation is done separately for each of you on your half of the house/mortgage and each calculation has a £5,000 minimum.
-(It is possible your IVAs are worded differently, but it would be unusual.)
+The only small variation is that because you each have an IVA, the calculation is done separately for each of you on your half of the house – so each calculation has a £5,000 minimum, giving a £10,000 minimum overall.
+It is possible your IVAs are worded differently, but this is the normal case.

 “Do I have to pay for a 6th year if there isn’t enough equity?”